FindMySchool LogoFindMySchool

 ** With 118 applications for 28 offers snapshot, admissions pressure is real, and planning early matters.

-Overall attainment profile.
-FindMySchool’s ranking places the school below England average overall.
-Families focused primarily on top-tier attainment rankings may want to compare a few nearby options alongside this one.
+• Overall attainment profile.
+FindMySchool's updated ranking places the school above the England midpoint overall, though not in the national top tier.
+Families focused primarily on headline attainment rankings may still want to compare a few nearby options alongside this one.

-Winkfield St Mary’s suits families who want a values-led Church of England primary with clear routines, strong reading practice, and purposeful opportunities for pupils to take responsibility.
-It is not positioned as a headline results leader on England-wide ranking, but it does show strengths in reading culture, personal development, and the way pupils are trusted with real roles.
+Winkfield St Mary's suits families who want a values-led Church of England primary with clear routines, strong reading practice, and purposeful opportunities for pupils to take responsibility.
+It is not positioned as a national headline results leader, but the updated ranking now places it above the England midpoint overall and it shows strengths in reading culture, personal development, and the way pupils are trusted with real roles.
 Best suited to children who respond well to structure, community responsibility, and a school day where enrichment and play are taken seriously.

 Yes, it is rated Good, and the latest inspection confirmed the school has maintained its standards.
 In day-to-day terms, the school places strong emphasis on reading, behaviour expectations, and pupils taking responsibility through buddying and leadership roles.

-Reception admissions are coordinated through Bracknell Forest’s primary admissions process.
-For September 2026 entry, the council’s published timetable shows applications opened 5 November 2025 and closed 15 January 2026, with offers on 16 April 2026.
+Reception admissions are coordinated through Bracknell Forest's primary admissions process.
+For September 2027 entry, the council's published timetable shows applications opening 5 November 2026 and closing 15 January 2027, with offers on 16 April 2027.

 Recent data indicates the school is oversubscribed, with 118 applications for 28 offers recorded for the primary entry route snapshot.
 If you are targeting this school, plan on competition and check how priority criteria apply to your situation.

-In 2024, 69% of pupils met the expected standard in reading, writing and mathematics combined, above the England average of 62%.
-At the higher standard, 17% achieved greater depth, compared with 8% in England.
+In the 2025 dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, no pupils were recorded as achieving greater depth across all three core subjects.

 Yes.
 The school states wraparound care is provided on site by an external provider (The Beehive), and it also notes it cannot take responsibility for children before 8.40am or after 3.30pm outside those arrangements.